-(3) Use measurements that are already used in your language.
-In order to do this you would need to know how your measurements relate to the metric system and figure out each measurement.
-"For a ten-yoke vineyard will yield only six gallons , and six and a half bushels of seed will yield only 20 quarts."
+"For a ten-yoke vineyard will yield only six gallons, and six and a half bushels of seed will yield only 20 quarts."
 (4) Use the measurements from the ULT and include measurements that your people know in the text or a note.
 The following shows both measurements in the text.
+"For a ten-yoke vineyard will yield only one bath (six gallons), and one homer (six and a half bushels) of seed will yield only an ephah (20 quarts)."
 (5) Use measurements that your people know, and include the measurements from the ULT in the text or in a note.
-The following shows the ULT measurements in footnotes. unfoldingWord® Tran islation Academy Bibl lical Volu "For a ten-yoke vineyard will yield only 22 liters 1 , and 220 liters 2 of seed will yield only 22 liters 3 ."
-The footnotes would d look like: [1] one bath [2] one homer [3] one ephah When the ur nit of measure is implied orew does not specify a particular unit of volume but only uses a number.
-In these case cluding the ULT and UST, add the word "measure." s, many u came to a heap of 20 measures of grain, there were only ten , and when you came ne vat to draw out 50 measures of wine, there were only 20.
-(Haggai 2:16 ULT) Translation S trategies (1) Translate literally y by using the number without a unit.
-(2) Use a generic wo ord like "measure" or "quantity" or "amount."
-(3) Use the name of f an appropriate container, such as "basket" for grain or "jar" for wine.
-(4) Use a unit of me easure that you are already using in your translation.
-Translation S trategies Applied The strategies are a all applied to Haggai 2:16 below. u came to a heap of 20 measures of grain, there were only ten , and when you came ne vat to draw out fifty measures of wine, there were only 20 .
-(Haggai 2:16 ULT) (1) Translate literally y by using the number without a unit.
+The following shows the ULT measurements in footnotes.
+"For a ten-yoke vineyard will yield only 22 liters , and 220 liters of seed will yield only 22 liters ."
+The footnotes would look like: [1] one bath [2] one homer [3] one ephah When the unit of measure is implied Sometimes the Hebrew does not specify a particular unit of volume but only uses a number.
+In these cases, many English versions, including the ULT and UST, add the word "measure."
+When you came to a heap of 20 measures of grain, there were only ten , and when you came to the wine vat to draw out 50 measures of wine, there were only 20.
+(Haggai 2:16 ULT) Translation Strategies (1) Translate literally by using the number without a unit.
+(2) Use a generic word like "measure" or "quantity" or "amount."
+(3) Use the name of an appropriate container, such as "basket" for grain or "jar" for wine.
+(4) Use a unit of measure that you are already using in your translation.
+Translation Strategies Applied The strategies are all applied to Haggai 2:16 below.
+When you came to a heap of 20 measures of grain, there were only ten , and when you came to the wine vat to draw out fifty measures of wine, there were only 20 .
+(Haggai 2:16 ULT) (1) Translate literally by using the number without a unit.
 When you came to a heap of 20 of grain, there were only ten , and when you came to the wine vat to draw out 50 of wine, there were only 20 .
-(2) Use a generic wo ord like "measure" or "quantity" or "amount."
+(2) Use a generic word like "measure" or "quantity" or "amount."
 When you came to a heap of 20 amounts of grain, there were only ten , and when you came to the wine vat to draw out fifty amounts of wine, there were only 20 .
-(3) Use the name of f an appropriate container, such as "basket" for grain or "jar" for wine.
-When you came to a heap of 20 baskets of grain, there were only ten , and when you came to the wine vat to draw out 50 jars of wine, there were only 20 . easure that you are already using in your translation.
+(3) Use the name of an appropriate container, such as "basket" for grain or "jar" for wine.
+When you came to a heap of 20 baskets of grain, there were only ten , and when you came to the wine vat to draw out 50 jars of wine, there were only 20 .
+(4) Use a unit of measure that you are already using in your translation.
 When you came to a heap for 20 liters of grain, there were only ten liters, and when you came to the wine vat to draw out 50 liters of wine, there were only 20 liters.
 Next we recommend you learn about: